Michael Moore Talks to VICE About ‘American Sniper,’ the End of Sarah Palin, and PTSD

 I was so happy sitting with this audience because they were very affected by it.
 There were tears.

-But it’s interesting; I just saw today that it’s going to break the all-time box-office R-rated-movie record, which was held by The Passion of the Christ.
+But it’s interesting; I just saw today that it’s going to break the all-time box office R-rated movie record, which was held by The Passion of The Christ.
 And I think they’re finding the demographics for this are very similar.
-These are not people who usually go to the movies, and if they do they don’t go very often.
+These are not people that usually go to the movies, and if they do they don’t go very often.
 Fifty percent of the American public never goes to a movie theater.
 And then the next 25 percent who do go, go once a year.
 The movie-going public is that last 25 percent.
 It just felt like a real Passion of the Christ crowd.
 People who would normally wait for it to go on video or see it on TV but wanted that collective feeling of sitting there with others.

 Trailer for ‘American Sniper’